boyerjason700/Mission_to_Mars/README.md

 2. App.py
     - create app to connect MongoDB through Flask to set up web page
 3. Index.html
-    - create containers to display news article, images and table
+    - create containers to display news article, images, and table
     - create 'Scrape New Data' button to perform our scraping function
     - refactor code to ensure data displayed is responsive to multiple device sizes
-    - Bootstrap; customize web page apprearance
+    - Bootstrap; customize web page appearance

 # Summary
 Our Flask app displays the most recent article scraped from the NASA Mars News site, an updated image from the Space Images site and a table from the Mars Facts site.
 Four hemisphere images scraped from the Mars Hemisphere site are displayed at the bottom.
-The page is responsive to desktops, tablets and phones.
+The page is responsive to desktops, tablets, and phones.

 ![127 0 0 1_5000_ (1)](https://user-images.githubusercontent.com/74840026/130889013-120c28c9-d436-457c-8721-5fbae8e033a2.png)